 Use a No. 2 pencil only.
 Do not use ink, ballpoint, or felt tip pens.
 Make solid marks that fill the response completely.
 Erase cleanly any marks you wish to change.
-Make no stray marks on this form.
-The Faculty member: INCORRECT Explains course expectations, objectives, A. Consistently D. Sometimes student learning outcomes, and grading standards in a written syllabus.
+Make no stray marks on this form. $\begin{array}{c} \text{CORRECT} \\ \bullet \\ \text{INCORRECT} \\ \oslash & \bigodot & \textcircled{\bullet} & \textcircled{\bullet} \end{array}$ 1.
+Explains course expectations, objectives, A. Consistently D. Sometimes student learning outcomes, and grading standards in a written syllabus.
 B. Almost Always C. Usually E. Seldom 2.
 Follows the course syllabus.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 3.
-Is thorough in preparation and organized in presentation (including, but not limited to, A. Consistently B. Almost Always D. Sometimes E. Seldom staying on task).
-4. Is on time for the class and stays for the class duration.
-C. Usually A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 5.
-Is clear and understandable when presenting class materials.
-A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 6.
-Makes the class materials easy to understand.
-A. ConsistentlyB.
-Almost AlwaysC.
-Usually D. Sometimes E. Seldom 7.
-Provides regular feedback relevant to my progress in this course.
-A. ConsistentlyB.
-Almost AlwaysC.
-Usually D. Sometimes E. Seldom 8.
+Is thorough in preparation and organized in A. Consistently D. Sometimes presentation (including, but not limited to, B. Almost Always E. Seldom staying on task).4.
+Is on time for the class and stays for the class C. Usually A. Consistently D. Sometimes 4.
+Is on time for the class and stays for the class duration.
+B. Almost Always E. Seldom C. Usually L. Seldom 5.
+Is clear and understandable when presenting A. Consistently D. Sometimes class materials.
+B. Almost Always C. Usually E. Seldom 6.
+Makes the class materials easy to A. Consistently D. Sometimes understand.
+B. Almost Always C. Usually E. Seldom 7.
+Provides regular feedback relevant to my A. Consistently D. Sometimes progress in this course.
+B. Almost Always C. Usually E. Seldom 8.
 Demonstrates expertise in the field.
-A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 9.
+A. Consistently D. Sometimes B. Almost Always C. Usually E. Seldom 9.
 Is sensitive to the needs of the students.
-A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 10.
+A. Consistently D. Sometimes B. Almost Always C. Usually E. Seldom 10.
 Makes me feel welcome in the classroom.
 A. Consistently D. Sometimes